Pro-Palestine student walkout ends in three arrests

 A woman who was later detained by the SPVM yelled, “What fucking world are we in, that somebody is being detained for standing up for life?”

 Police pulled to the ground one 20-year-old and one 22-year-old female members of the crowd at the Guy-Concordia metro station.
-The police then proceeded to kneel on two women's backs, while the women yelled that they couldn’t breathe.
-While being detained, the women repeatedly said they weren’t resisting arrest.
+The police then proceeded to kneel on the two women's backs, while one woman yelled that she couldn’t breathe, and that they weren’t resisting arrest.

 A fire alarm was sounded as protesters made their way into the Learning Square.
 CSPS rushed to evacuate all occupants of the building, with Concordia sending out two security alerts to students via email.